Terms & Conditions

 • Itineraries/choice of dive sites are depending on weather and sea conditions, and on the experience of participating divers.
 Any route may be altered due to sea or weather conditions or mechanical problems, although Sea Queen will go out of its way to ensure that this does NOT happen.
 A route might also be altered based on the diving abilities and experience of divers on board at the discretion of the responsible dive guide of the trip.

-In the unfortunate event that dives are missed or itineraries must be changed due to weather conditions, divers conditions or other unforeseeable changes, no refund or compensation can be granted.
+In the unfortunate event that dives are missed or the itinerary has to be changed due to weather conditions, diving conditions or other unforeseen changes, no refund or compensation can be given.

-All routes are subject to official approval (coast guard, marine police).
+All routes are subject to official approval (Coast Guard, Maritime Police).

 • We strongly recommend a minimum of 20 logged dives for the Best of Sinai/Classic Sinai itinerary and min.
 25 dives for the Wreck Route.

-Guests who have not been diving for 1 year or longer should complete a scuba-review signed in their logbook before the trip.
+• Guests who have not dived for one year or more should complete a Refresher Dive Course and get it stamped in their logbook before the trip.

-Diving activities can be restricted if the responsible dive guide has any doubt about diver’s qualification, safety or ability to cope with the situation at hand.
+Diving activities may be restricted if the dive guide in charge has doubts about the diver’s qualification, safety or ability to handle the situation at hand.

 • Each diver must provide upon arrival: